NewsAppsUMD/first-news-app-umd/docs/index.rst

     # Macs or Linux:
     $ touch static/style.css
-    # In Windows fire it up in your text editor right away:
-    $ start notepad++ static/style.css

 Add the style tag to the top of ``index.html`` so it imported on the page.
 Flask's built-in ``url_for`` method will create the URL for us.